xexlabs/xex-contracts/ROADMAP.md

 -   10 Xexadons: + 2 Points Per Day, Per Xexadon
 -   25 Xexadons: + 4 Points Per Day, Per Xexadon

-There is a MAXIMUM VALUE that the ‘Boost’ variable can reach, which is a value of 50,000.
+There is a MAXIMUM VALUE that the 'Boost' variable can reach, which is a value of 50,000.
 This maximum value is adjustable after deployment.

 **New NFT**

 For each Xexadon staked, the user will receive a new NFT.
-This NFT is meant to serve as a ‘Receipt’ that keeps a record of their staked Xexadon.
+This NFT is meant to serve as a 'Receipt' that keeps a record of their staked Xexadon.
 It should not be able to be transferred.
 In order to unstake an Xexadon, this NFT must be burned.

 ## 4. ELX Refinement: Lottery-style token conversion